Schlieplab/Gato/Gato/readme.txt

 Gato Release notes

+Gato 1.2.2 from 1/13/15
+- Finished work on SVG export
+- Lot's of minor bug fixes
+- Binaries now work on MacOS 10.9.
+There are display issues on Retina displays

 Gato 1.1.3 from 5/10/13
 - Lots of internal improvements for upcoming release with SVG export
 - AnimationHistory almost feature complete for undo/redo